Life Cycle Management: from product portfolio to market strategy

 The different phases of the market life cycle are plotted on the vertical axis, just as Ansoff did:

-- New: these are emerging markets that are still in their infancy
+- Emerging: these are emerging markets that are still in their infantry

 So there are more nuances than with Ansoff, which only distinguishes between existing and new markets.